Broadcasting on Adversarial Multiple Access Channels: Upper Bounds on Queues and Latency

 \subsection{Old-Go-First with individual injection rates}

 We begin with token algorithms designed for perpetual channels.
-It was shown in Anantharamu et al.~\cite{AnantharamuCKR-JCSS19} that algorithm \textsc{OF-RRW} executed by $n$ stations against an adversary of type~$(\rho,\beta)$ has the following asymptotically-tight performance bounds: the number of packets simultaneously queued in the stations is at most $\frac{2\rho }{1-\rho}\cdot n +\beta$ and packet latency is at most $\frac{2}{1-\rho}\cdot n +\beta(1+\rho)$.
-In contrast to that, algorithm \textsc{RRW} has he following asymptotically-tight performance bounds: the number of packets simultaneously queued in the stations is at most $\frac{2\rho }{1-\rho}\cdot n +\beta$ and packet latency is at most $\frac{2-\rho}{(1-\rho)^2} \cdot n+ \frac{\beta}{1-\rho}$.
-It follows that algorithm \textsc{OF-RRW} has superior worst-case performance bounds as compared to algorithm \textsc{RRW}, better by a factor $1/(1-\rho)$, which grows unbounded as $\rho$ increases towards~$1$.
+It was shown in Anantharamu et al.~\cite{AnantharamuCKR-JCSS19} that algorithm \textsc{OF-RRW} executed by $n$ stations against the adversary of type~$(\rho,\beta)$ has the following asymptotically-tight performance bounds: the number of packets simultaneously queued in the stations is at most $\frac{2\rho }{1-\rho}\cdot n +\beta$ and the packet latency is at most $\frac{2}{1-\rho}\cdot n +\beta(1+\rho)$.
+In contrast to that, algorithm \textsc{RRW} has he following asymptotically-tight performance bounds: the number of packets simultaneously queued in the stations is at most $\frac{2\rho }{1-\rho}\cdot n +\beta$ and the packet latency is at most $\frac{2-\rho}{(1-\rho)^2} \cdot n+ \frac{\beta}{1-\rho}$.
+It follows that algorithm \textsc{OF-RRW} has superior worst-case performance bounds as compared to algorithm \textsc{RRW}, better by a factor $1/(1-\rho)$, which grows unbounded as the injection rate~$\rho$ increases towards~$1$.

 Next, we show that if an adversary is restricted by individual injection rates then this phenomenon does not hold.